-48A.
-(1) A short-term insurer or a Lloyd's underwriter may, in terms of a written agreement only, and in accordance with any requirements, limitations or prohibitions that may be prescribed by regulation, allow another person to do any one or more of the following on behalf of that insurer:

-- (a) enter into, vary or renew a short-term policy, other than a short-term reinsurance policy, on behalf of that insurer or Lloyd's underwriter; - (b) determine the wording of a short-term policy; - (c) determine premiums under a short-term policy; - (d) determine the value of policy benefits under a short-term policy; - (e) settle claims under a short-term policy.

-(2) A written agreement referred to in subsection (1) must-

-- (a) set out which of the activities referred to in subsection (1) that other person may perform and the particular kinds of short-term policies in respect of which those activities may be performed; - (b) set out the particular kinds of short-term policies which may be entered into, varied or renewed by that other person; - (c) state if that other person is authorised to determine the wording of the policies referred to in paragraph (a), and if authorised, the extent to which and the circumstances under which the wording may be determined; - (d) state if that other person is authorised to determine premiums in respect of the policies referred to in paragraph (a), and if authorised, the gross premiums or the basis for the calculation of gross premiums that may be determined, and the extent to which and the circumstances under which the premiums may be determined; - (e) state if that other person is authorised to determine the value of policy benefits, and if authorised, the maximum value of the policy benefits that may be determined under each kind of short-term policy referred to in paragraph (a), and the extent to which and the circumstances under which the benefits may be determined; - (f) state if that other person is authorised to settle claims under the policies referred to in paragraph (a), and if authorised, the extent to which and the circumstances under which the claims may be settled; - (g) state the basis on which that other person will be remunerated for services rendered in terms of paragraphs (b) to (f), which basis must be consistent with any requirements, limitations or prohibitions as may be prescribed by regulation; - (h) oblige that other person to - disclose to policyholders of policies referred to in paragraph (a) - - (aa) the name of the relevant short-term insurer or, in the case of Lloyd's underwriters, the term 'certain underwriters at Lloyd's', and the fact that that other person is acting in terms of an agreement contemplated in this section; and - (bb) any remuneration payable to that person in terms of an agreement contemplated in this section; - (ii) include the name of the short-term insurer or, in the case of Lloyd's underwriters underwriting the short-term policy, the term 'certain underwriters at Lloyd's' in any advertisement, brochure or similar communication which relates to the short-term policy referred to in paragraph (a);
+- 49A.
+(1) A long-term insurer may, in terms of a written agreement only, and in accordance with any requirements, limitations or prohibitions that may be prescribed by regulation, allow another person to do any one or more of the following on behalf of that insurer: - Enter into, vary or renew a long-term policy, other than a long-term reinsurance policy, on behalf of that insurer: - (b) determine the wording of a long-term policy; - (c) determine premiums under a long-term policy; - (d) determine the value of policy benefits under a long-term policy; - (e) settle claims under a long-term policy. - (2) A written agreement referred to in subsection (1) must- - set out which of the activities referred to in subsection (1) that other person may perform and the particular (a) kinds of long-term policies in respect of which those activities may be performed; - (b) set out the particular kinds of long-term policies which may be entered into, varied or renewed by that other person; - (c) state if that other person is authorised to determine the wording of the policies referred to in paragraph (a), and if authorised, the extent to which and the circumstances under which the wording may be determined; - (d) state if that other person is authorised to determine premiums in respect of the policies referred to in paragraph (a), and if authorised, the gross premiums or the basis for the calculation of gross premiums that may be determined, and the extent to which and the circumstances under which the premiums may be determined; - (e) state if that other person is authorised to determine the value of policy benefits, and if authorised, the maximum value of the policy benefits that may be determined under each kind of long-term policy referred to in paragraph (a), and the extent to which and the circumstances under which the benefits may be determined: - (f)state if that other person is authorised to settle claims under the policies referred to in paragraph (a), and if authorised, the extent to which and the circumstances under which the claims may be settled: - state the basis on which that other person will be remunerated for services rendered in terms of paragraphs (b) to (f), which basis must be consistent with any requirements, limitations or prohibitions as may be prescribed by regulation; - (h) oblige that other person to - disclose to policyholders of policies referred to in paragraph (a) - the name of the relevant long-term insurer, and the fact that that other person is acting in terms of an agreement contemplated in this section; and - (bb) any remuneration payable to that other person in terms of an agreement contemplated in this - (ii) include the name of the long-term insurer underwriting the long-term policy in any advertisement, brochure or similar communication which relates to the long-term policy referred to in paragraph (a); - (iii) keep and maintain proper books of account and other records in respect of the policies referred to in paragraph (a) and allow the long-term insurer, its statutory actuary and its auditors full and unfettered access to those books of account and records; and